cminyard/gensio/README.rst

       CC='gcc -fprofile-arcs -ftest-coverage' \
       CXX='g++ -fprofile-arcs -ftest-coverage'

 The compile and run "make check".
-Then run:

-..code-block:: bash

-  (cd tests; ./oomtest -t 13 ../tools/gensiot)

-to run the pty test, which is not run by default since there are issues in the kernel and around running it.

 To generate the report, run: